+Tax-Aide is a trademarked program of and governed by AARP Foundation.
 The goal of this Policy and Procedures Manual is to inform volunteers and better serve taxpayers.

 This manual outlines the policies and procedural information necessary for you to perform your volunteer role as a key member of the AARP Foundation Tax-Aide Team.
 Please contact your immediate supervisor if you need clarification on any policy or procedure.
 This Policy and Procedures Manual takes priority in policy matters and takes precedence over all guides and handbooks.
-If you encounter conflicts with other guides, or have constructive feedback to improve this manual please 'Submit a request' on the OneSupport Help Center (OSHC).
+If you encounter conflicts with other guides, or have constructive feedback to improve this manual please contact your local volunteer leadership or you may 'Submit a request' on the homepage of the Volunteer Portal.

 This manual is available electronically on the portal in the Tax-Aide: General Information library.
 A glossary of common terms and acronyms is included as an appendix.
 Notice of amendments to the Policy and Procedures Manual will be announced primarily via a Cybertax email.
-You may also want to "Subscribe" to this document in the Tax-Aide: General Information library to receive notice of changes when they are published.
+You may also want to "Follow" this document in the Tax-Aide: General Information library to receive notice of changes when they are published.
+When using the electronic version of the guide, the "search" (Control + F) function in Adobe Reader is useful for finding information.